11 Steps to Becoming a Diplomatic Security Service Special Agent

 All candidates participate individually in a Structured Interview conducted by the three assessors.
 Candidates are expected to respond to questions based on their personal background, professional experience, and motivation to become a Diplomatic Security Service Special Agent.

-Candidates should respond specifically to the questions that are asked in a clear and concise manner, rather than give a response that highlights their qualities or resume but does not answer the specific question.
+Candidates should respond specifically to the questions that are asked in a clear and concise manner, rather than give a response that highlights their qualities or resumé but does not answer the specific question.

 The interview is structured to ensure that all candidates receive the same Assessment experience.
 Candidates will likely find it more formal and structured than other interviews they may have experienced.
-Assessors will remain neutral throughout the interview and not provide any clues, including non-verbal ones, about a candidate’s performance.
+Assessors remain neutral throughout the interview and do not provide any clues, including non-verbal ones, about a candidate's performance.
 During the Structured Interview, assessors may shuffle papers, lose eye contact, or interrupt a candidate to manage the time.
 Candidates should not assume that these actions signal anything either positive or negative.

 The Structured Interview portion of the Assessment consists of three sections, which together, will last no more than 60 minutes.
 The interview encompasses a lot of material, so candidates will have only a few minutes to answer each question.
 The time is controlled to provide all candidates the same opportunity.

-C. Hypothetical Scenarios – The final part of the Structured Interview consists of a series of hypothetical scenarios designed to test the candidate’s situational judgment.
+- Hypothetical Scenarios – The final segment of the Structured Interview consists of a series of hypothetical scenarios designed to test the candidate's situational judgment.
 Although the scenarios presented in this exercise are hypothetical, they are closely related to real-life situations that Diplomatic Security Service Special Agents regularly encounter.
 Candidates are advised, however, that while the scenarios occur in a Foreign Service setting, they are not expected to know how an Embassy operates or to be familiar with government rules and regulations.
 Rather, they are asked to provide a solution that demonstrates good judgment and knowledge of their specialty.

-Step 7: Clearances – Medical & Security
+Step 8: Clearances – Medical & Security

 All Foreign Service candidates must receive security and suitability clearances and meet the minimum medical qualification standard as conditions of employment with the Department of State to receive a confirmed offer of employment.
 In addition, Diplomatic Security Service Special Agent candidates must meet Supplemental Physical Qualification Standards.